aaronpowell/aaronpowell.github.io/src/documents/posts/2011-03-08-serverhere.md

---- cson
+---
   title: "ServerHere - When you just need a webserver"
   metaTitle: "ServerHere - When you just need a webserver"
   description: "A tool for when you just want to server some files."
   revised: "2011-03-09"
   date: "2011-03-08"
-tags: ["web"]
+  tags:
+    - "web"
   migrated: "true"
-urls: ["/serverhere"]
+  urls:
+    - "/serverhere"
-summary: """
+  summary: ""

-"""
 ---
 I've been doing a lot of JavaScript development recently and as cool as [jsfiddle][1] there's a few things that really irk me about it (which is a topic for another day) and sometimes you just want to run the file locally to see how it goes.